sonny3690/webpack-ts-react-node/README.md

-# Webpack Typescript React Node.js (Express) Boilerplate
+# Boilerplate

-This is a boilerplate using Webpack, Typescript, React, and Node.js with serverside rendering.
+This is a boilerplate using Webpack, Typescript, React, and Node.js with SSR.

+## Running Locally

+`yarn dev`

+## Other Configurations

+- Recommend using vscode's prettier extension as baked into boilerplate.

+## TODO

+- [ ] Isolate environments & build directories for dev, staging, prod.
+- [ ] Add linting